IS IT A GHOST

 Even in the earliest years of photography, there was the appearance of Ghosts. some of the more famous ones would include images like Raynham hall spirit of Dorothy Walpole of East Anglia, England.

-decades of this type of photography, the ghosts always
+several decades of this type of photography, the

-of techniques are.
-Using a device to trip the
+are.
+Using a device to trip the shutter when

-is a sound, a change in light, a change in temperature
+there is a sound, a change in light, a change in

 Ghost photography in the past several years has become something different.

 Some samples include images taken by a new breed of ghost hunter.
-This new photographer does not use the traditional approach of trying to capture an image by taking photographs randomly in a haunted location.
+This new photographer attempts to capture an image by taking photographs randomly in a haunted location.
 Usually without even researching the history of the haunt.

 These newest photos have been taken with digital high tech equipment, that has yet to be certifiable to its ability to generate images that are not influenced by other sources, such as interference from other digital equipment, standard camera flashes, different sources of interior lighting and household appliances.

-We need to take an open minded approach but still have the ability to look at the evidence and examine it without a over zealous approach.
-I think that one of the current problems in this field is the want for the researcher to see an image in a photograph.
+We need to take an open minded (Rational) approach but still have the ability to look at the evidence and examine it without a over zealous approach.
+One of the current problems in this field is the want for the researcher to see an image in a photograph.
 This can cause people to misjudge images and see things that just aren't there or can easily be explained by natural conditions or occurrences.